alphasaft/Micro/docs/syntax.md

 ## Basic syntax

-A Micro script is a sequence of expressions, separated by semicolons.
+At its core, any Micro script consists of a sequence of expressions, separated by semicolons.
 The last semicolon of a script is optional (and, generally speaking, the last semicolon of everything is).
 Line breaks and spaces are irrelevant.
-Expressions are made out of operators, binding together operands :
+Expressions are made out of operators, binding together literals ; said literals are strings of the form `'lit` or ``` '`a longer literal` ``` (a single quotation mark followed by any sequence of caracters enclosed in backquotes) :

 ```
 ## This is a valid script
-3-2;
+'x-'y;
-"hello" + " world " + "!";
+'`hello` + '` world ` + '`!`;
-a || b@c;
+'a || 'b@'c;
 ```

 As you have noticed, comments start with `##` and end at the line break.
 They can also be multiline comments wrapped inside a `#- -#` pair.